knoxa/knoxa.github.io/examples/places/index.md

 ## Assumptions and uncertainty

-This all sounds good, but there are various practical issues.
+This all sounds reasonable, but there are various practical issues.
 I'll detail these in the context of a worked example below, but is worth noting some general points here.

 There are judgements to be made about what constitutes the mention of a place.
 These judgements might legitimately be different in different circumstances.
 They depend on what you want to do with the locations you extract.
-They will also depend on the skills of a human agent, or the capabilities of a machine agent, that finds mentions in the first place.
+They will also depend on the knowledge of a human agent, or the capabilities of a machine agent, that finds mentions in the first place.

 Data management takes a lot of effort to do well.
-A hobbyist, like myself, doesn't have access to a geospatial database and other enterprise tools that would help, or the time and effort (and inclination) to learn how to use them if I did.
+A hobbyist like myself doesn't have access to a geospatial database and other enterprise tools that would help, or the time and effort (and inclination) to learn how to use them if I did.
 Instead, I'll take a short-cut and treat a place's proper name name as its identity.
-This wrong in general terms because place names aren't unique, but it usually works in the context of a single document.
+This wrong in general terms because place names aren't unique, but it usually works in a narrow context.
 Rather than claim that a place is identified by its name, I say that I *assume* a place is identified by its name.
 This is a subtle but important distinction.
-It says I need to be sure that the assumption isn't invalid when I make claims about the location of a place.
+It means I should check that the assumption isn't invalid when I make claims about the location of a place.

 Its easier, from the data management point-of-view, to deal with labels rather than mentions when collecting co-references to the same place.
 Simplifying a set of mentions to a set of labels risks losing contextual information that might change the determination of the associated place.